revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 ---

-34. What does Typescript do when you try to open it in a browser?
+34.What does Typescript do when you try to open it in a browser?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 - TypeScript cannot be run or understood in any browser.
 - TypeScript needs to be compiled (translated) to JavaScript which any browser can understand.

 </blockquote>
 </details>